 2. MentoringThe PGA will continue to have an active role in recognizing exceptional mentoring and improving mentorship opportunities at DFCI.

 3. Alumni NetworkThe PGA will use established social networking websites to identify DFCI alumni who are willing to give talks, participate in PGSAO seminars, or provide career and networking guidance to current DFCI postdoctoral fellows and graduate students.

-4. Equalization of salary and benefitsThe PGA will continue to advocate for better and equal pay and benefits regardless of funding source or status of postdoctoral fellows.
-All postdoctoral fellows should be treated equally.
+4. Salary and benefitsThe PGA will continue to advocate for postdoctoral fellows to receive (a) better pay and (b) equal benefits, regardless of funding source.

 5. Increase active participation in the PGAThe PGA will continue to provide information about our association to new and existing postdoctoral fellows and graduate students in order to encourage their involvement within the PGA.

 6. Periodic review of the PGA bylawsThe PGA will continue to examine and revise our bylaws on a regular basis in order to reflect the changing needs of the PGA.